If you are registering through a paywall to get access to premium content – please look at the end-user terms.

 If the setup process includes any additional activities, that are not part of the basic setup package, the Merchant will be charged a flat fee in an amount determined with our contract.

-- Any request beyond the package will be charged at $75 per hour.
-A quote will be issued before any work is undertaken.
+- Any request beyond the package will be billed at a quote that will be issued to the Merchant before any work is undertaken.

 - User Management: New logins (maximum of 20) can be requested by the Merchant at no extra cost.
 Lost passwords or usernames can also be requested from the InPlayer team by emailing firstname.lastname@example.org.